powerreddude/open-bot/README.md

 1. Make sure you have at least python 3.9 installed with pip found [here](https://www.python.org/downloads/).
 2. Download this repository or download the docker image.
 3. Add all modules you wish.
-4. Run the setup.sh file in the setup directory or run `PLACE HOLDER DOCKER COMMAND`.
+4. Run the setup.sh file in the setup directory.
 5. Insert your discord bot token created at [The Discord Developer Portal](https://discord.com/developers/applications). [^1]
-6. Run the bot with either `python src/main.py` or `PLACE HOLDER DOCKER COMMAND`.
+6. Run the bot with either `python src/main.py`.

 [^1]: This can be edited later in the .env file in the src directory or by redoing step 4.